Why I'm Not In Clinical Practice Right Now — And Why I Still Love Veterinary Medicine

 I’ll be honest — this path hasn’t been easy.

-I wake up excited to start my day.
-I go to bed grateful — even on the hardest days.
+But it led me to a place where I wake up excited to start my day — and go to bed grateful, even on the hardest ones.

 And it all starts with shifting out of survival mode.

-It’s where I guide people step by step out of survival mode and into a way of living and working that actually supports their energy, well-being, and values.
+Inside ASR, I guide you step by step out of survival mode and into a way of living and working that supports your energy, health, and values — using an integrative, nervous-system–informed approach that brings everything together.

 Learning to let my body and values guide me has helped me release the pressure to have everything figured out, and instead trust that the right opportunities show up when you’re aligned — not when you’re forcing “shoulds.”